Daniel Finkelstein

-Daniel William Finkelstein, Baron Finkelstein, (born 30 August 1962) is a British journalist, author, political advisor and politician.
+Daniel William Finkelstein, Baron Finkelstein (born 30 August 1962) is a British journalist, investor, author, political commentator, government adviser and politician.
 He is a former executive editor of The Times, where he remains a weekly political columnist, and has been a regular columnist at The Jewish Chronicle since 2010.
-Finkelstein was formerly an advisor to Prime Minister John Major and leader of the Conservative Party William Hague.
+Finkelstein was formerly an adviser to Prime Minister John Major and leader of the Conservative Party William Hague.
 Since 2013 he has sat as a Conservative Peer of the House of Lords.
 Finkelstein is a director of Chelsea football club.

 He is a former chairman of Policy Exchange who was succeeded by David Frum in 2014.
-He is Chairman of the centre-right public policy think tank Onward and was a Founding Director of the Social Market Foundation.
-He is also a Vice President of the Jewish Leadership Council and one of the co-hosts of the weekly podcast How To Win An Election from The Times, presented by Hugo Rifkind and alongside Sally Morgan and Polly Mackenzie.
+He is Chairman of the centre-right public policy think tank Onward and was a founding director of the Social Market Foundation.
+He is also a vice-president of the Jewish Leadership Council and one of the co-hosts of the weekly podcast How To Win An Election from The Times, presented by Hugo Rifkind, alongside Sally Morgan and Polly Mackenzie.

 Early life and education

-Finkelstein is Jewish; his mother, Mirjam Finkelstein, was a Holocaust survivor of the Bergen-Belsen concentration camp, while his father Ludwik Finkelstein OBE was born in Lwów (then in Poland but now in Ukraine), and became Professor of Measurement and Instrumentation at City University London.
+Finkelstein is Jewish; his mother, Mirjam Finkelstein, was a Holocaust survivor of the Bergen-Belsen concentration camp, while his father Ludwik Finkelstein was born in Lwów (then in Poland, but now in Ukraine), and became Professor of Measurement and Instrumentation at City University London.
 He is a grandson, via his mother, of Dr Alfred Wiener, the Jewish activist and founder of the Wiener Library.
-He is the brother of Professor Sir Anthony Finkelstein CBE FREng, President of City, University of London and of Tamara Finkelstein, Permanent Secretary at the Department for Environment, Food and Rural Affairs.
+He is the brother of Professor Sir Anthony Finkelstein, President of City, University of London and of Tamara Finkelstein, Permanent Secretary at the Department for Environment, Food and Rural Affairs.

 He was educated at University College School, the London School of Economics (BSc, 1984) and City University London (MSc, 1986).